openlegend/core-rules/core/SRD.md

 **Description:** You have honed your shapeshifting abilities to be able to not only change your form, but to even imitate specific creatures.
-Your powers may stem from studying the arts of deceptive magic, from a gene mutation, or even from innate supernatural abilities. \newline
+Your powers may stem from studying the arts of deceptive magic, from a gene mutation, or even from innate extraordinary abilities. \newline

 **Effect:** When you use the alternate form feat, you may take the features of a specific creature.
 For example, instead of merely transforming into an